-Our collective hope is to improve the relevance of ads you see, which should improve the user experience.
+Our goal is to improve the relevance of ads you agree to see, which should improve the user experience.
 ITEGA will be able to enforce rules that forbid targeting individual users who value their privacy higher than targetted advertising.
 They should have that choice.
-Thus the ITE’s goal is to the make a better, more trust-worthy market for digital information.
+Thus the ITEGA’s goal is to the make a better, more trust-worthy market for digital information.

 By Bill Densmore

 ITEGA Executive Director